The Office of Overseas Schools

-For more than fifty years, the Office of Overseas Schools (OS) has been charged with responsibility for ensuring the best possible educational opportunities for dependents of U.S. Government personnel stationed abroad.
+For nearly sixty years, the Office of Overseas Schools (OS) has been charged with responsibility for ensuring the best possible educational opportunities for dependents of U.S. Government personnel stationed abroad.
 It is also responsible for strengthening mutual understanding between the people of the United States and the people of other countries.
 Encouraging excellence in elementary and secondary school programs and in educational staff development activities throughout the world helps American overseas schools demonstrate the philosophy and method of American education to foreign educators and students.

+OS was established in 1964 under the Department of State Bureau of Administration in order to consolidate the overseas schools program that had been provided under three separate appropriations and administered by three separate agencies until that time.
 The U.S. Government assistance to American-sponsored overseas schools began in 1944 with a Congressional appropriation for aid to a small group of schools in Central and South America to support educational programs patterned on those of the United States.
 Assistance to American-sponsored community schools became worldwide in scope in 1957, with the so-called “PL.
 480 funds,” which enabled a number of American community schools to enlarge and expand their facilities, to supplement salaries of U.S. citizen teachers and to provide scholarship aid for local students enrolled in the schools.
 The Mutual Educational and Cultural Exchange Act of 1961 and subsequent amendments provided annual support for educational programs that served to enhance mutual understanding.

 The existence of OS and its role in the establishment and support of the schools and educational programs, particular, in the area of staff development, make clear that the Department of State is vitally concerned with the quality of educational opportunity the schools offer.
 The recruitment and retention of highly qualified staff for its overseas posts is the Department’s principal motivation in supporting the schools.